tezoscommunity/FAQ/Compile_Betanet.md

 cd tezos
 ```

 Install OCaml dependencies (and some system package dependencies too).
 If prompted about installing the `depext` package, agree.
 If this fails, see the Workaround section below.
 An error message about "No repository tezos found" is normal when running this step for the first time; you can ignore that error.
+If you see an error like "Could not update repository "tezos": Commit found, but unreachable: enable uploadpack.allowReachableSHA1InWant on server" then you need to start over and install a newer version of git.
+See above about upgrading git in Ubuntu 16 and Debian 9.
 ```
 make build-deps
 ```